DataDog/datadog-cdk-constructs/README.md

 ## AWS CDK v1 vs AWS CDK v2
 Two separate versions of Datadog CDK Constructs exist; `datadog-cdk-constructs` and `datadog-cdk-constructs-v2`.
 These are designed to work with `AWS CDK v1` and `AWS CDK v2` respectively.

-- `datadog-cdk-constructs-v2` requires Node 14+, while `datadog-cdk-constructs-v1` supports Node 12+.
+- `datadog-cdk-constructs-v2` requires Node 14+, while `datadog-cdk-constructs` supports Node 12+.
+- `datadog-cdk-constructs-v2` contains more features.
 - Otherwise, the use of the two packages is identical.

 ## npm Package Installation: